-Our Bodies, Our Stories is Project 10’s new arts and performance training and mentorship program for QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour) youth aged 16-24 and living in and around Montreal.
-The training is FREE and is aimed at youth with an interest in developing their skills in performance, arts and leadership.
+Our Bodies, Our Stories is Project 10’s creation and performance training and mentorship program for QTBIPOC (Queer & Trans, Black, Indigenous, People of Colour) youth aged 18-25 and living in and around Montreal.
+The training is FREE and is aimed at youth with an interest in developing their skills in writing, performance, self- and community-development and leadership.

-The program will run for 10 weeks from July to mid-September, with a performance showcase on August 26 and 27.
+The program will run from mid-September 2018 to end of June 2019.
 We seek to bring together a cohort of QTBIPOC youth who will benefit from group and individual training and mentorship.
-The program will empower the participants to develop their artistic material, gain performance skills, build inter-generational community connections and develop their leadership.
+The program will empower the participants to develop their exploration of self and community, to cultivate their creative writing and creative processes, to earn training in performance, to build inter-generational community connections, and to develop their leadership.

 Who is the program for?

-Youth aged 16-24 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in performance (story-telling, theatre, acting, dance, spoken word, slam, drag) who are interested in developing their stage skills.
+Youth aged 18-25 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in writing (poetry, theatre, fiction, non-fiction etc.), performance (story-telling, theatre, acting, dance, spoken word, slam, drag), and who are interested in developing their creative and leadership skills.

 What will participants learn in this program?

-– Participants will be offered training in creative writing, script development, acting, story-telling, body-based work, theatre techniques and voice.
+– Participants will be offered training in creative writing, script development, acting, story-telling, performance, body-based work and avoice.

-– Participants will develop material that seeks to engage their lived experiences, their identities, their relationship to the body, space, time, memory and ancestry.
+– Participants will develop creative material that seeks to engage their lived experiences, their identities, their relationship to the body, space, time, memory, ancestry and community.

-– Participants will have the opportunity to develop their own original work and will be offered mentorship to develop a performance piece that will be presented to the public on August 26-27.
+– Participants will have the opportunity to develop their own original work and will be offered mentorship to develop a performance or multi-media piece that will be presented to the public in May 2019.

-– Participants will get to create and share their ideas in a fun and supportive community setting where they will get to learn about the work of other QTBIPOC artists in the city, and make new friends!
-There will be some site visits to shows and venues, and the program will connect the participants to a larger network of Montreal queer performance scenes.
+– Participants will create and share their ideas in a fun and supportive community setting where they will learn about the work of other QTBIPOC artists in the city, and make new friends!
+There will be some site visits to shows and venues, and the program will connect the participants to a larger network of Montreal art and performance scenes.

 How is the program structured?

 There will be weekly group workshops as well as individual sessions offered to the participants.
-The workshops will take place on Monday, Tuesday and Wednesday evenings with some weekend rehearsal and weekend site visits towards the end of the program.
-Part of the program also includes attending Project 10’s summer camp weekend on July 21-23.
+The weekly workshops will take place either on Tuesday or on Wednesday evenings (6-9PM), with some scheduled full-day workshops on Sundays once a month, and regular scheduled site visits to galleries, art studios and shows.

 How much does it cost?

-The program is free!
-We will be providing food/snacks at every workshop and STM tickets for participants to attend the training.
+The program is FREE!
+We provide warm meals and snacks at every workshop and will offer STM tickets for participants to attend the training.

 In which language will the program be?